 Why is this happening?

 To understand why ISPs sell Americans multiple speed plans, we need to take a step back to the beginning of the home internet industry.
-As you’ll see, there was initially a practical reason for introducing speed tiers—but over the last 15 years, the rationale has shifted completely to marketing.
+As you’ll see, there was initially a practical reason for introducing speed tiers—but over the last 15 years, the rationale has shifted largely to marketing.

 1990s: 56K and the dawn of home internet